COGS18/COGS18.github.io/_build/materials/12-Debugging.md

 {:.output_stream}
 ```
-Please enter a number: sg
+Please enter a number: not a number
 Oops!
 That was no valid number.
 Try again!
 Please enter a number: 12